-Chemotherapy is often given in cycles, with a rest period between treatments to allow your body time to recover.
+Chemotherapy is given in cycles with a rest period between treatments.
+This rest period allows your body time to recover from the side-effects of treatment.
 The number of cycles can vary, depending on the type and stage of your lymphoma and how well it is responding to treatment.